irsat000/CAI-Tools/README.md

 # Known problems
 Chat Summary may not return summaries due to failing conversation request to ChatGPT.

+Chat may not load on the CAI Tools menu, history has more chance of failing.

 # Feature List
 ###### Custom History (premium)
 Save chats in this history panel and edit the title.